saylesss88/nix-book/src/nix/hardening_NixOS.md

 gpg --encrypt --recipient ABCDEF1234567890 file.txt
 ```

+If you have someone's public key, you can just as easily encrypt a file that
+only they can decrypt.
+This is where public keyservers come in handy.

 ```bash
 ls
 │  7 │ file.txt            │ file │     28 B │ now           │